edsu/inkdroid.org/_posts/2021-05-17-apicalypse-notes.md

 layout: post
 title: Notes from the APIcalypse
 tags:
-- Twitter
+- twitter
-- Research
+- research
-- Presentation
+- presentation
 ---

 I'm giving a short presentation as part of a panel tomorrow at the [UMD Social Data Science Center](https://socialdatascience.umd.edu/) with the title "Notes